seung-lab/zfpc/README.md

 ### Header

-The header is 15 bytes long in the following format:
+The header is 15 bytes long in the following format written in little endian.

 | Field             | Type    | Description                                                                                              |
 |-------------------|---------|----------------------------------------------------------------------------------------------------------|